Bettiah

-Bettiah is known for its famous education system in comparision with other cities in Bihar.
-The Convent Education of Bettiah plays a major role in this.
-This provides students of Bettiah to compete with other students and prove that BIHAR is not same everwhere.
-They make students both academically and morally developed that they establish foundation of success at a very small age.

 History

-In 1244 A.D., Gangeshwar Dev, a Bhumihar of "Jaitharia" clan, settled at Jaithar in Champaran.
-One of his descendants, Agar Sen, acquired large territory in the reign of Emperor Jehangir and was bestowed the title of 'Raja' by Emperor Shah Jahan.
-In 1659, he was succeeded by his son Raja Guj Singh, who built the palace of the family at Bettiah.
+In 1244 A.D., Gangeshwar Dev, a Brahmin of the Jaitharia clan, settled at Jaithar in Champaran.
+One of his descendants, Agar Sen, acquired large territories during the reign of Emperor Jahangir, and was bestowed the title of 'Raja' by Emperor Shah Jahan.
+In 1659, he was succeeded by his son Raja Gaj Singh, who built the palace of the family at Bettiah.
 He died in 1694 A.D.
-The palace stands today but serves as marketplace.
+The palace stands today and is used as a marketplace.

+In 1740, a Roman Catholic mission was founded in the city.
+On 7 December 1745 AD, Father Joseph Mary, Father Cassen, and Nepali Christian Michael arrived in Bettiah from Nepal.
+The King of Bettiah provided them with a house located in front of the royal court.
+This three-room house became the center of their activities.
+One room served as a clinic where free medicines were distributed to the general public, the second room was a Christian prayer house—a small church, and the third room was dedicated to providing religious education.
+From this modest setting, the propagation of Christianity began in Bettiah, laying the foundation for what would later become the presence of the Catholic Church in the northern Indian subcontinent, as well as the foundation of the Bettiah Christian community.